keejkrej/lisca/sphinx/builtin_plugins.rst

 Built-in plugins
 ================

-pyAMA already ships built-in plugins.
+PyAMA already ships built-in plugins.
 Most of them are GUI components using the Tkinter toolkit.